alisaivi786/Portfolio-demo-project/README.md

 # About

-You can find the full course at: https://alirazamushtaq
+You can find the live demo at: https://alirazamushtaq

 ## Getting Started